KoralegeiKavindya/DL-CW/README.md

 │   ├── unsupervised_model/     # Code and files related to the unsupervised model
 │
 ├── notebooks/
+│   ├── Preprocessing.ipynb  # Notebook for the supervised model
-│   ├── supervised_model.ipynb  # Notebook for the supervised model
+│   ├── Supervised_Model_CW2.ipynb # Notebook for the supervised model
-│   ├── unsupervised_model.ipynb # Notebook for the unsupervised model
+│   ├── Unsupervised_Model_CW2.ipynb # Notebook for the unsupervised model
 │
 ├── README.md                   # This README file
 ```

-## Dependencies

-List the required dependencies and their installation steps (e.g., using `pip` or `conda`) in the `requirements.txt` file.

 ## Data Preprocessing

-Explain how you preprocessed the Yelp dataset, including any data cleaning and feature engineering steps.
-You can reference the `data_preprocessing.ipynb` notebook for details.
+ -You can reference the `Preprocessing.ipynb` notebook for details.

 ## Supervised Model

+-We have used CNN model as the Supervised Model for this task.
-Describe the supervised deep learning model you implemented, its architecture, and how it's trained and evaluated.
-Reference the `supervised_model.ipynb` notebook for code and results.
+-Reference the `Supervised_Model_CW2.ipynb` notebook for code and results.

 ## Unsupervised Model

+-We have used BERT along with K-Means clustering Model for this task.
+-We used a pretrained BERT model from hugging face to implement the BERT model.
-Describe the unsupervised deep learning model you implemented, its architecture, and how it's used for analysis.
-Reference the `unsupervised_model.ipynb` notebook for code and results.
+-Reference the `Unsupervised_Model_CW2.ipynb` notebook for code and results.

-## Results

-Summarize the results obtained from both models.
-Include metrics, visualizations, and any insights gained from the analysis.

-## Future Work

-Discuss potential improvements or extensions of the project, and what you plan to do in the future.

-## How to Use

-Provide instructions on how to run the code and notebooks in your project.
-Include any special considerations or configuration settings.

-## License

-Specify the license under which your project is shared (e.g., MIT License).

-## Acknowledgments

-Acknowledge any resources, libraries, or tools that you used in your project.

-## Contact

-Provide contact information for your group members for questions or collaboration.

-Remember to keep your README file updated as your project progresses, and make it informative and well-organized for anyone who visits your repository.